Air quality monitoring

 In addition, some industries licensed by the EPA undertake their own air monitoring as a condition of their environmental authorisation.

 Based on the calculated AQI values, air quality is described according to the following categories:

 |Good air quality (34 to 66)|

-Unlike particles and gaseous pollutants which are measured continuously, lead is measured every 1 day in 6.
-Samples need to be collected and sent away for lead analysis, which can take up to a few weeks.
-For this reason lead is not used in the assessment of recent air quality above, so if the air quality at Oliver Street in Port Pirie is described as very good for example, this is in terms of particles and sulphur dioxide only.
+- Lead is not used in the assessment of recent air quality, so if the air quality at Oliver Street in Port Pirie is described as very good for example, this is in terms of particles and sulfur dioxide only.